nilanshu96/stats-preview-card-component/README.md

 ### Continued development

-I'll be working to master flex and grid layout as I still am taking a lot of time to come with solutions
+I'll be working to master flex and grid layout as I am still taking a lot of time to come up with solutions

 ### Useful resources